ZurichBlade/TraveDiaryApp/README.md

 ## Note
-- This project demonstrates the basic integration of Room database in Android using Kotlin language and view-based layouts.
+- This project demonstrates the basic integration of Room database in Android using Kotlin language and XML-based layouts.